 Background to the Prostitution Act 1999

 The Prostitution Act 1999 (the Act) came into effect on 1 July 2000.
-The Act allows applications for a brothel licence or a certificate as an approved manager.
-The Act is available in hard copy from SDS Publications (www.publications.qld.gov.au) for a fee.
-Alternatively, the Act is available on the internet from the on-line legislation pages of the Queensland Government website at www.legislation.qld.gov.au.
+The Act allows applications for a brothel licence or for a certificate as an approved manager.
+The Act may be downloaded from www.legislation.qld.gov.au.

 Who will issue licences/certificates?

-The PLA was established to issue brothel licences and certificates to approved managers.
+The PLA was established to issue brothel licences to operate a brothel and certificates to be an approved manager at a brothel.
 For more information about the PLA and its members refer to our web page entitled About the PLA.

 Does the Prostitution Act regulate ‘sole operators’?

 Individual sex workers (‘sole operators’, ‘private workers’) are not prevented from conducting their business under the Act.
 However, the restrictions placed on sole operators continue to apply so that a single sex worker must not be found on premises with any other person, unless the other person has a current crowd controller’s licence under the Security Providers Act 1993 and is only participating in the provision of prostitution as a bodyguard.
 The law relating to prostitution by sole operators is contained in the Criminal Code and remains unchanged.